-ANDRÉ, LOUIS, Jesuit priest, missionary; b.
+ANDRÉ, LOUIS, Jesuit priest and missionary; b.
 28 May 1631 at Saint-Rémy-de-Provence, Bouches-du-Rhône, France; d.
 19 Sept.
 1715 at Quebec.

 ASJCF, Louis André, Extraits des préceptes, phrases et mots de la langue algonquine, outaouaise pour un missionnaire nouveau.
 JR (Thwaites).
-Ivanhoë Caron, “Prêtres séculiers et religieux,” 201 J.-A. Maurault, Histoire des Abénakis depuis 1605 jusqu’à nos jours (Sorel, 1866), 276f.
-Rochemonteix, Les Jésuites et la N.-F. au XVIIe siècle, III, 369 A. E. Jones, “A sketch of Father Louis André S. J., an early Wisconsin missionary,” U.S. Catholic Hist.
+Ivanhoë Caron, “Prêtres séculiers et religieux,” 201.
+J.-A. Maurault, Histoire des Abénakis, depuis 1605 jusqu’à nos jours (Sorel, 1866), 276f.
+Rochemonteix, Les Jésuites et la N.-F. au XVIIe siècle, III, 369.
+A. E. Jones, “A sketch of Father Louis André S. J., an early Wisconsin missionary,” U.S. Catholic Hist.
 Mag., III (1890), 26–40.

 Joseph P. Donnelly., “ANDRÉ, LOUIS,” in Dictionary of Canadian Biography, vol. 2, University of Toronto/Université Laval, 2003–, accessed March 23, 2023, http://www.biographi.ca/en/bio/andre_louis_2E.html.